 Consider services covered without a deductible along with premiums, deductible, and other out pocket costs when choosing the plan.

 CMS notes that it is important for consumers to understand what an company covers without requiring insureds to pay a deductible.
 This enables shoppers to decide how to trade off premiums, out pocket costs including the plan’s deductible, and the set services covered without a deductible.
 For instance, consumers may want a plan with lower premiums and a higher deductible, or one with a higher and a lower deductible.
-The feature can be used to estimate what premiums, deductibles and co-pays for the year, based the number doctor visits or prescriptions filled, to get a better understanding total out--pocket costs.
+The Out--Pocket feature can be used to estimate what premiums, deductibles and co-pays for the year, based the number doctor visits or prescriptions filled, to get a better understanding total out--pocket costs.

 Silver can save insureds more.